-With the 100,000 point offer on the American Express Platinum Charge winding down in the next few weeks, I thought I’d really get stuck into what you get for the jaw-dropping $1200 annual fee.
+With 120,000 points on offer on the American Express Platinum Charge, I thought I’d really get stuck into what you get for the jaw-dropping $1450 annual fee.

 Over the course of a few posts I’ll try and really get into detail about how the Platinum Charge benefits work, what happens when you first receive your card, and how to start using some of the benefits to start getting value from the card.

 As a reminder, the headline points earn for the Platinum Charge is: